 All members of the HP Board are provided with opportunities for in-person and remote Director education on an ongoing basis, covering a variety of subjects relevant to HP.
 Recent topics have included strategy, innovation, people and culture development, best practices in governance and leadership, industry updates and technology trends.

 The Board believes that all the nominees named above are highly qualified and have the skills and experience required for effective service on the Board.
 All the nominees named above have indicated to us that they will be available to serve as Directors.
-In the event that any nominee should become unavailable, the proxy holders, Enrique Lores, Steven J. Fieler and Kim M. Rivera, will vote for a substitute nominee or nominees designated by the Board, unless the Board decides to decrease the size of the Board.
+In the event that any nominee should become unavailable, the proxy holders, Enrique Lores and Harvey Anderson, will vote for a substitute nominee or nominees designated by the Board, unless the Board decides to decrease the size of the Board.
 If any substitute nominees are so designated, we will file an amended proxy statement or additional soliciting material that, as applicable, identifies the substitute nominees, discloses that such nominees have consented to being named in the amended proxy statement or additional soliciting material and to serve as directors if elected, and includes certain biographical and other information about such nominees required by the applicable SEC rules.
-As previously announced, Mr. Weisler is not standing for re-election at this annual meeting.

 There are no family relationships among our executive officers and Directors.